Factors to be Considered While Fixing Canal Alignment

 7. The alignment should avoid rock formation.
-Required a lot of labour for the construction of canals in the rocky pathways.
+Required a lot of labor for the construction of canals in the rocky pathways.

 8. Idle length of the canal should be minimum.

-10. Unnecessary curves in the canals should be avoided, if the curves are necessary, it should be as large radius as possible.
+10. Unnecessary curves in the canals should be avoided, if the curves are necessary, they should be as large a radius as possible.